 In this vocational programme you will learn about psychological principles used to research and promote changes in people’s attitudes, behaviour and thinking about health and illness.

-The MSc, pending accreditation by the British Psychological Society (BPS), is designed to provide training in health psychology that meets BPS requirements.
+The MSc, accredited by the British Psychological Society (BPS), is designed to provide training in health psychology that meets BPS requirements.
 Its completion enables you to undertake the Stage 2 training which enables you to apply for registration with the Health and Care Professions Council (HCPC) as a health psychologist.

 The course is led by chartered psychologists and teaching staff who are active in research.
 It is further enhanced by our close working relationships with health and social care providers which enable us to offer placement and research opportunities providing key experience and improved career prospects.